Riteshpatel-7/weather-app/README.md

 # 🌤️ Weather App

-A modern weather application built for the hackathon to provide accurate, real-time weather updates with a clean and responsive UI.
+A modern weather application built for the **Hackathon** to provide accurate, real-time weather updates with a clean and responsive UI.
 This project leverages **Open-Meteo**, geolocation, and custom features to give users a smooth experience across devices.

 ---